Missouri

 | Invasion of privacy, first degree (RSMo 565.252) | Class A misdemeanor | 1 year | $2,000 |

 Beyond criminal penalties, RSMo 542.418 allows victims of illegal wiretapping to file a civil lawsuit.
-Damages include the greater of actual damages or $100 per day for each day of violation, punitive damages, and reasonable attorney's fees.
+Damages include the greater of actual damages, liquidated damages of $100 per day of violation, or $10,000, plus punitive damages and reasonable attorney's fees.

 A felony conviction for illegal wiretapping in Missouri carries collateral consequences beyond prison time, including potential loss of professional licenses, difficulty finding employment, and restrictions on firearm ownership.